AA amyloidosis: Diagnosis

 Tissue biopsy using subcutaneous abdominal fat tissue aspiration is typically used as it is safe and sensitive.
 It is also possible to biopsy the rectal mucosa or minor salivary glands.
 Amyloidosis is confirmed by histological identification of amyloid deposits.
 At this point, amyloid typing with immunochemical staining is necessary, as the differential diagnosis includes AA amyloidosis, AL amyloidosis, hereditary amyloidosis, dialysis-related amyloidosis and age-related systemic amyloidosis.
 Testing of serum and urine for monoclonal immunoglobulins and of serum for free light chains may help rule out immunoglobulin light chain amyloidosis, while genetic testing may be used if hereditary amyloidosis is suspected.

 Treatment

 There are currently no approved treatments for systemic AA amyloidosis.
 The current standard of care includes treatments for the underlying inflammatory disease with anti-inflammatory drugs, immunosuppressive agents or biologics.
 AA amyloidosis patients are also receiving treatments to slow down the decline of their renal function, such as angiotensin II receptor blockers or angiotensin converting enzyme inhibitors.

-Transmission of amyloidosis
+Transmission

 There is evidence that eating amyloid fibers may lead to amyloidosis.
 This evidence is based on studies in cattle, chickens, mice, and cheetahs.
 Thus, in a sense, SAA amyloidosis may be considered a contagious disease, although whether this occurs or is important in the development of naturally occurring amyloidosis remains unknown.
 Nevertheless, because amyloid fibers can be detected in muscle in low amounts, it raises some concern about whether people could develop amyloidosis as a result of ingesting meat from an animal with the disease.